nguyendao16/hana-bot-langgraph/README.md

 ## 📖 About Hana

-**Hana** is a personal AI assistant bot currently in development with a focus on creating a unique persona and personality.
-The goal is to build an AI assistant capable of:
+**Hana** is a AI Friend bot currently in development with a focus on creating a unique persona and personality.
+The goal is to build an AI capable of:

 - 🗣️ **Voice Interaction** - Natural voice-based communication
 - 🧠 **Contextual Memory** - Remember and understand conversation context